-Have you been thinking about getting your contractor’s license?
-Whether you’re an electrician, plumber, or general contractor, we have the step-by-step guide to becoming official in Missouri.
+Have you been thinking about getting your Missouri contractor’s license?
+Whether you’re an electrician, plumber, or general contractor, we have the step-by-step guide to becoming licensed and insured in Missouri.

-Fortunately, it’s fairly simple to pursue licensure once you know the steps.
-And, there are a lot of good reasons to do so.
-Getting a license:
+Fortunately, for general contractors in Missouri, it’s fairly simple to pursue licensure once you know the steps.
+And there are a lot of good reasons to do so.

 Sound like a good idea?
 We think so, too.
 Now here’s how to get started.